bnb-chain/BEPs/BEP7.md

 - What information makes a non-fungible token on Binance Chain
 - What actions can be performed on a non-fungible token on Binance Chain

+### Couple things to keep in mind

+- This BEP won't contain "how to implement" in terms of implmentation on the Binance Chain codebase, e.g. which module NFT should be in (this kind of discussion is happening on [cosmos-sdk/issues/4046](https://github.com/cosmos/cosmos-sdk/issues/4046)), because that should be happening in the PR(against to Binance Chain, when it's fully open source, so that dev can send out PR.

+- Apparently Binance chain doens't have solidity-such smart contract implemented, so don't expect to see many smart contract implmenations like what you can see in [EIP-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) in this BEP.

 ## 3. Status

 This BEP is under drafting.

 ## 4. Motivation

-Design and issue non-fungible asset on the Binance Chain, as the basic economic foundations of the blockchain.
+Design and issue non-fungible asset on the Binance Chain, as one of the basic economic foundations of the blockchain.

 ## 5. Specification